Dougal Dixon

 Dougal Dixon (born 1 March 1947) is a Scottish geologist, palaeontologist, educator and author.
 Dixon has written well over a hundred books on geology and palaeontology, many of them for children, which have been credited with attracting many to the study of the prehistoric animals.
 Because of his work as a prolific science writer, he has also served as a consultant on dinosaur programmes.

-Dixon graduated from the University of St. Andrews with a Master of Science in 1970 and has since then worked in a variety of occupations, including as a geological consultant, tutor and teacher, a practical geologist on geological expeditions and as a civilian instructor for the Air Training Corps, a British volunteer-military youth organisation.
-At present, he lives in Wareham, Dorset, where he works as a full-time author and book editor and also manages a local movie theatre.